Uttlesford and Braintree coronavirus deaths released with Dunmow’s percentage highest

 There were four coronavirus deaths in Takeley, Stansted Airport and Mountfitchet South; three in Thaxted, Great Sampford and Radwinter; five in Panfield, Finchingfield and Bardfield; two in Steeple Bumpstead and Great Yeldham; seven in Central Braintree; five in Braintree West and Rayne.

 Great Dunmow Town councillor and mayor Michael Coleman said: “It’s very sad that so many people in our community have passed away with Covid-19 being a contributing factor in their death.
-The number of people who have died specifically of it is probably very small because people they had underlying conditions.
+The number of people who have died specifically of it is probably very small because they had underlying conditions.

 “I don’t know how this figure compares to the death figures we usually have for this time of the year.
 If the last five years the average number of deaths has been 36, that doesn’t start looking as bad.”